spacetag/javascript-tutorial-en/6-async/05-async-await/article.md

 # Async/await

-There's a special syntax to work with promises in a more comfort fashion, called "async/await".
+There's a special syntax to work with promises in a more comfortable fashion, called "async/await".
 It's surprisingly easy to understand and use.

 ## Async functions

 Let's start with the `async` keyword.
-It can be placed before function, like this:
+It can be placed before a function, like this:

 ```js
 async function f() {